 - Where can I find additional due diligence information?

-- The Responsible Mica Initiative and the RMI have jointly developed the Global Workplace Responsible Sourcing, Environmental, Health & Safety Due Diligence Standard for Mica Processors, and it is currently open for public comment until December 23, 2020.
-To review the Standard and submit comments, please go here on the RMI website.
+- The Responsible Mica Initiative and the RMI have jointly developed the Global Workplace Responsible Sourcing, Environmental, Health & Safety Due Diligence Standard for Mica Processors.
 Following the Standard finalization, a pilot assessment program for mica processors will be launched.
 More information about the program will be posted on the RMI webpage as it becomes available.